F5Networks/TunMesh/20240429.TunMesh/docs/api_flows.md

 This flow is almost the same as the initial registration, except B's node_data is already known and session auth will be used instead of cluster auth.
 Session Auth setup is documented in `Session Auth Request` below.
+This flow will trigger a session auth request if session auth is not yet established.

-If the node is unable to register with session auth it may fall back to cluster auth, in which case the flow is the same just with the same URL and auth as initial registration steps 3 & 4.
+If the node is unable to register with session auth it may fall back to cluster auth, in which case the flow is the same just with the URL and auth used by initial registration steps 3 & 4.

 ```
                               A                                                            B